 In 2006 we found out that groups we were supporting required much more than just tools.
 One vital element that was missing is training – both for use of tools and its maintenance.
-For years Tools For Solidarity was thinking about the idea of providing support to the groups through establishing a centre in country.
+For years Tools For Solidarity was thinking about the idea of providing support to the groups through establishing a centre in the country.

 A new approach since 2007

 In 2007 we were able to establish a sewing machine and refurbishment centre in Mwanza, Tanzania together with our partner SIDO – Small Industries Development Organisation.
-Instead of refurbishing sewing machines in Belfast it’s now possible to do in Tanzania.
+Instead of refurbishing sewing machines in Belfast, it’s now possible to do in Tanzania.

-There are several advantages in this approach:
+There are several advantages to this approach:

 - Skills transfer to the country where sewing machines are used;

 - Allows people to choose the type of machine they want (within a suitable price);

 - Helps developing other goods and services (technical training or treadle production);

 - The centre operates on a self financing basis.
 The tailors (mainly women) buy a sewing machine at a reasonable price and get a free week of training in design or embroidery, basic operation and maintenance and business skills.